I had unprotected sex! Could I have a STI? What should I do?

 MOST PEOPLE WHO HAVE STIs NEVER SHOW ANY SYMPTOMS!!!

-Yes, Laura, you could have easily gotten a STI from this guy.
+Yes, Laura, you could have easily gotten an STD - known as STIs these days - from this guy.
 Even if you saw no sores.
 Even if he only did it with you briefly.
 Even if he didn't ejaculate.

 Not all STIs need fluids to spread.
 Herpes, HPV (the virus that causes warts and cervical cancer) and syphilis are all spread by skin contact without fluids.
 Moreover, ejaculation doesn't have to happen for fluids to be exchanged.
 Pre-ejaculate can contain bacteria and viruses, too.
 That means you could have gotten Chlamydia, gonorrhea, trichomoniasis or HIV.